What are the main advantages and disadvantages of Net Promoter Score (NPS)?

 Net promoter score is a method of sending a single survey question that asks customers to rate business products, services on a scale of 0-10.

-How to Calculate an NPS score
+How to Calculate NPS?

-Calculating NPS score is easy as winking.
+Calculating NPS is as easy as winking.
 All you need to do is ask a simple question “how likely are you to recommend us on a scale of 0-10?”
 Based on the responses, you can segment your respondents into three categories:

 - Promoters: These are your most loyal customers.
 They will give you a rating of 9 or 10.